Caring Kitchen Project

 Chronic diseases account for the four leading causes of death in Mendocino County, with cancer (including lung cancer) and heart disease causing over 50% of all deaths, followed by stroke and chronic lower respiratory diseases.
 Prevention is key, and experiencing healthier living through quality, vegetable-rich meals is just what the Caring Kitchen Project is all about.

-OUR PROJECT PARTNERS:
+OUR FOUNDING PARTNERS:

 - North Coast Opportunities